romgrk/aoe4-villager-enforcer/README.md

 4. Open the program now.
 Not before, now.
 You should see the configuration screen.
 5. Click on the first vill icon.
 Important to pick the one that has the small number.
 You should now see the main screen.
 6. When you're ready to start a game, click `Start`
+7. Go train in custom games with friends or against the AI.

 | Configuration | Main |